Lionel-Rieg/CompCert/PROFILING.md

 | Risc-V 64       | No         |             |     |
 | x86-64          | Yes        | Yes         | Yes |

-For recompiling the program using profiling information, use `-fprofile-use compcert_profiling.dat -ftracelinearize` (substitute the appropriate filename for `compcert_profiling.dat` if needed).
+For recompiling the program using profiling information, use `-fprofile-use= compcert_profiling.dat -ftracelinearize` (substitute the appropriate filename for `compcert_profiling.dat` if needed).
 Experiments show performance improvement on K1c, not on other platforms.

+The same options (except for `-fprofile-use=` and `-fprofile-arcs`) should be used to compile the logging and optimized versions of the program: only functions that are exactly the same in the intermediate representation will be optimized according to profiling information.